NEOLITHIC c.2300 – 2000 B.C. Machang Neolithic Pottery.

-A Chinese Neolithic Pottery Shallow Bowl c.2300 – 2000 B.C.
+A Chinese Neolithic Double-Handled Pottery Jar c.2300 – 2000 B.C.
 Machang Phase of Majiayao Culture from Gansu or Qinghai Province.
+The Buff-Orange Pottery Painted with Geometric Chequerboard Type Design.

 - Stock number